6. Challenge Tour/Development Tour/World Youth Championship

 6.8 The Development Tour entry fee is £25 per Event.
 Challenge Tour entry is £50 per Event.
 Entries must be made online prior to 1400 the Friday preceding the weekend’s Events.
 There is no entry fee for the World Youth Championship.

-- – The finalists of the 2019 World Youth Championship receive a one-year invitation to the 2020 Grand Slam of Darts subject to the entry criteria as stated in rule 3.1 of this document.
+– The finalists of the 2021 World Youth Championship will be included on the 2022 Grand Slam of Darts qualification criteria list subject to the entry criteria as stated in rule 3.1 of this document.

-– The top two players on the final 2019 Challenge and Development Tour Orders of Merit who have not otherwise won Tour Cards for 2020 and 2021 will receive two-year Tour Cards.
+– The top two players on the final 2021 Challenge and Development Tour Orders of Merit who have not otherwise qualified for Tour Cards for 2022 and 2023 will receive two-year Tour Cards.